44 Things Heart Doctors Do to Protect Their Own Hearts

 “I do intense aerobics”

 “Vigorous aerobic exercise is the key to heart health.
 Weight lifting is also good, but frequent, intense, prolonged cardiovascular exercise reduces blood pressure, increases good cholesterol (HDL), reduces bad cholesterol (LDL) and triglycerides, and also stabilizes blood sugar.
 I try to do a 45-minute session nearly every day in which I burn about 750 calories.
-If you’re not conditioned you have to work up to that level but everyone can always do a little more than what they’ve done.” —Paul B. Langevin, MD, director of cardiothoracic anesthesia and cardiac critical care at Hahnemann University Hospital
+If you’re not conditioned you have to work up to that level but everyone can always do a little more than what they’ve done.” —Paul B. Langevin, MD, associate professor in the Department of Anesthesiology & Perioperative Medicine at Drexel University College of Medicine

 “I eat lots of protein”